gromas/polysat/README.md

 Telegram group for discussions https://t.me/polysatgroup

-ATTENTION: Some UNSATisfable formulas with unsatisfable logical deadlocked loops this solver wrong marks as SATisfable.
-I works for this problem.
+ATTENTION: Some UNSATisfable formulas with unsatisfable circular logical deadlocks this solver mark wrong as SATisfable.
+           I works for solution of this problem.
 Thank you for your patience.